Shop now & save up to 80% on medication

 • Plan treats deliberately: small portions work better than unplanned grazing.

-A general food pyramid for diabetic patients becomes less reliable when medical factors change food needs.
-Pregnancy, kidney disease, gastroparesis, eating disorders, advanced heart disease, food insecurity, and frequent hypoglycemia all require more tailored guidance.
+A general diabetes food pyramid becomes less reliable when medical factors change food needs.
+Pregnancy, kidney disease, gastroparesis (delayed stomach emptying), eating disorders, advanced heart disease, food insecurity, and frequent hypoglycemia all require more tailored guidance.
 A registered dietitian or certified diabetes care and education specialist can help translate broad food groups into meals that fit your situation.

 Medicines also change the picture.
 Insulin and some oral medicines can cause low blood sugar if food intake, activity, or timing changes.
 GLP-1 receptor agonists and similar medicines may affect appetite, fullness, nausea, or meal size.
 Those effects do not replace nutrition planning.
 They make consistent food choices and symptom tracking more important.